Electrician | Pathway to PR

 may be every couple of months in major cities.
 In overseas locations it could be one or twice a year.

 Successful applicants in the licensed occupations will be issued with an Offshore Technical Skills Record (OTSR).
-The OTSR is sufficient evidence to apply for a provisional licence with Australian state and territory licensing authorities and also to apply for most permanent visas.
+The OTSR is sufficient evidence to apply for a provisional license with Australian state and territory licensing authorities and also to apply for most permanent visas.

 Now to obtain a full license and the Australian Cert III qualification, you will need to undertake gap training and a period of supervised employment will be required.
 The gap training covers Australian-specific knowledge such as workplace health and safety regulations, codes of practice and other Australian standards.